 T2A.2 The Local Plan identifies Saham Toney as one of 17 Villages with Boundaries.
 Local Plan Policy HOU 04 'Villages with Boundaries' therefore applies.
 HOU 04 allows for residential development immediately adjacent to the settlement boundary provided overall housing numbers do not significantly exceed 5% of number of dwellings in the settlement as at 28 November 2019 (the date of the adoption of the Local Plan).
 For Saham Toney, 5% is quantified in Appendix 5 of the Local Plan as being 33 additional dwellings.
 Appendix 5 also refers to this number as being the "target for the number of dwellings to be built in each of the settlements".
-In an email dated 6 March 2020, in response to a query "In line with paragraph 65 of the National Planning Policy Framework, we are seeking confirmation from Breckland policy planners of the housing requirement figure for the designated Saham Toney NP area as provided for in the recently adopted Local Plan", the Breckland Neighbourhood Planning Coordinator confirmed "The figure is 33 units as found on p280 (of the Local Plan), Appendix 5 HOU 04 Methodology".
+In an email dated 6 March 2020, in response to a guery "In line with paragraph 65 of the National Planning Policy Framework, we are seeking confirmation from Breckland policy planners of the housing requirement figure for the designated Saham Toney NP area as provided for in the recently adopted Local Plan", the Breckland Neighbourhood Planning Coordinator confirmed "The figure is 33 units as found on p280 (of the Local Plan), Appendix 5 HOU 04 Methodology".
 Local Plan Policy HOU 02 'Level and Location of Growth' establishes growth targets for settlements at different levels in the district's settlement hierarchy.
-Paragraph 3.10 in the Local Plan explains that an allowance of 7% growth (during the period 2011 to 2036) has been assumed for rural areas which comprises all 17 villages with boundaries (including Saham Toney) as well as many more villages without boundaries.
 The table in Local Plan Policy HOU 02 clarifies that much of this growth is already in the pipeline through completions since 2011 and committed development as at April 2018.
 In terms of quantifying how much additional development is needed from the Villages with Boundaries to realise Local Plan targets, paragraph 3.10 clarifies the 7% growth in the rural areas is consistent with the policy approach taken in Policy HOU 04 of the Local Plan.